BetterThanTomorrow/calva/README.md

 - Error information when evaluation fails (at least a hint)

 NB: **You shouldn't run both extensions, beacuse that will get very confused.**

+## Autolinting

+The extension comes with autolinting disabled.
+This is because

 Demo: Peek at defintions, etcetera: